-In honor of HIAS Chicago's Centennial milestone and the tens of thousands of refugees and immigrants that have planted roots in this community through HIAS Chicago, a Freedom Grove of 100 trees was dedicated in Channel Runne Park in Lincolnwood on Thursday, June 21st.
+In honor of HIAS Chicago's Centennial milestone, a Freedom Grove of 100 trees was dedicated in Channel Runne Park in Lincolnwood on Thursday, June 21, 2012.
 Distinguished community leaders, Harvey Barnett and Igor Boguslavsky, were co-chairs of this special celebration.

 In homage to HIAS Chicago's origins on Maxwell Street, the Freedom Grove was dedicated at a community-wide celebration that transformed Channel Runne Park in Lincolnwood into a festive, open-air market.
 Thanks to the generosity of Danziger Kosher Catering, vendors dressed in outfits of the early 1900’s served kosher hotdogs, knishes, potato pancakes, pickles, olives, penny candy and other traditional street foods to the music of Tanya Melamed and the Melamed Jazz band.
 A popular Chicago musician and singer, Tanya Melamed was a client of HIAS Chicago who was happy to entertain the more than 250 guests, many of whom had also been resettled by HIAS Chicago over the decades.

 An important part of its 100th Anniversary was the promoting of a three-year campaign to raise $2 million for the HIAS Chicago Endowment Foundation to ensure that HIAS Chicago will be able to continue its vital work for future generations to come.
-We are pleased to report that to date $500,000 was generously donated in honor of individuals and families whose immigration and resettlement in America was assisted by HIAS Chicago.
+We are pleased to report that to date, $500,000 has been generously donated in honor of individuals and families whose immigration and resettlement in America was assisted by HIAS Chicago.

 HIAS Chicago asked the community to help make their own family's immigration story a chapter in its history.
 The agency continues to collect personal narratives of our community's history to pass on to future generations.